nindate/mlzoomcamp-capstone-project/README.md

 docker ps -a
 ```

-7. Test sending some sample customer data to the web service and see the results.
-For this you can use the request.py script provided as part of this repo, which has some sample customer entries and can make a request to the Web app service.
+7. Test sending some sample data to the web service and see the results.
+For this you can use the request.py script provided as part of this repo, which has some sample data points and can make a request to the Web app service.
 Ensure you have activated the virtual environment as explained in [4.
 Virtual environment and package dependencies](#venv).

 Check whether you are already in the project directory which you cloned from git.
 If not change to that directory.